 For over ten years Culbertson was an overnight disc jockey and music librarian at the former Johns Hopkins University station WJHU-FM.
 There, she had a 4 a.m. program called Exploring Early Music.
 She was passionate about early Renaissance music, studying and performing the genre regularly.
 Culbertson was a classically trained lutenist but also shifted gears to play “punk lute,” performing popular music as her alter ego, Evil Pappy Twin.

 Culbertson regularly performed at local Baltimore restaurants and in 1993 founded the Baltimore Composers Forum, a group that showcased local music compositions.
 She also founded the Vox Asylum, a group of singers who performed anti-war music from a variety of time periods.

-In addition, Culbertson played electric bass in a big band, was a caller for English country dancing, did work as a music critic, and was a member of the National Organization for Women.
+In addition, Culbertson played electric bass in a big band, was a caller for English country dancing, wrote as a music critic (publishing articles under the name D. C. Culbertson), and was a member of the National Organization for Women.

 3.05 Cubic Feet (1 full-size letter box, 1 half-size legal box, 1 large flat box, 3 medium flat boxes, 2 card files)